 A good mix involves garlic and vinegar.
 Add pepper, onions, and anything else bitter to the mix because squirrels do not like the bitter taste or smell.
 Just make sure you add garlic and vinegar for the most effective mix.

 Install A Sprinkler

-Finally, a good way to prevent squirrels from entering your yard the humane way is to install a motion-activated sprinkler.
-Squirrels don’t like getting wet but they hate it, even more, when the sprinkler catches them off-guard.
+A good way to prevent squirrels from entering your yard the humane way is to install a motion-activated sprinkler.
+Squirrels don’t like to get wet but they hate it when the sprinkler catches them off-guard.